Developer-Linus/Digital_Learning_Resources_Management_API/README.md

 #### 6.3.
 Data Encryption

 The API uses HTTPS to encrypt data in transit.
 This ensures that all communication between the client and server is secure and cannot be intercepted or tampered with.
+Only authorized personnel will get access.

 #### 6.4.
 Server Configuration